JGI Data Release Policy

 The JGI has significant experience and capabilities with regard to genome analysis, annotation, and comparative analysis.
 If JGI personnel contribute substantially to post-sequencing work and the production of a manuscript, JGI contributors are expected to be credited as authors contributing to those aspects of the publication.
 If, by agreement with the collaborator, JGI staff take a lead role in the analysis, planning, writing, and editing of the manuscript, those individuals are expected to appear as first and/or senior authors of the paper.

-Any external publication using data from the “Facilities Integrating Collaborations for User Science” (FICUS) initiative should contain the following Auspice Statement in the acknowledgments:
+Any external publication using data from the “Facilities Integrating Collaborations for User Science” (FICUS) JGI-EMSL initiative should contain the following Auspice Statement in the acknowledgments:

 “(A portion of) This research was performed under the Facilities Integrating Collaborations for User Science (FICUS) initiative and used resources at the DOE Joint Genome Institute and the Environmental Molecular Sciences Laboratory, which are DOE Office of Science User Facilities.
 Both facilities are sponsored by the Office of Biological and Environmental Research and operated under Contract Nos.
 DE-AC02-05CH11231 (JGI) and DE-AC05-76RL01830 (EMSL).”